 Needless to say, this didn’t go down well with locals and a petition to pelt the boat with rotten eggs on its maiden voyage garnered thousands of signatures.
-Following the public uproar, Oceanco scrapped plans to temporarily take apart the bridge, and instead quietly towed the enormous yacht in the early hours of the morning to another shipyard where its masts will be added.
+Following the public uproar, Oceanco scrapped plans to temporarily take apart the bridge and instead quietly towed the enormous yacht in the early hours of the morning to another shipyard where its masts were added.

-With Jeff Bezos edging ever closer to welcoming his record-breaking new yacht, we’ve rounded up everything there is to know about the gigantic vessel.
+As Jeff Bezos’s record-breaking new yacht finally sets sail, we’ve rounded up everything there is to know about the gigantic vessel.

 Who is building Jeff Bezos’s yacht?